mattrussell2/gradescope-autograder/README.md

 ### For each assignment with the `Docker` method

-* On gradescope, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the contents of the `DOCKERTAG` variable in the box (e.g. `tuftscs/gradescope-docker:cs-11-2022summer`).
+* On `Gradescope`, after creating the programming assignment, select the 'Manual Docker Configuration' option in the configure autograder' section; place the contents of the `DOCKERTAG` variable in the box (e.g. `tuftscs/gradescope-docker:cs-11-2022summer`).

 That's it!